Inspecting New Builds in Frisco: Common Builder Oversights

 6. Incomplete or Rushed Finishes

 Cosmetic issues might seem minor, but they can signal deeper problems.
 Uneven drywall, poorly applied paint, or misaligned trim often point to rushed work.
-More concerning are structural oversights, like improperly fastened subflooring or missing insulation in wall cavities, which I’ve found in some Frisco new builds.
+More concerning are structural oversights, like improperly fastened subflooring or missing insulation in wall cavities, which I’ve found in some new builds.
 These can affect comfort and energy efficiency.
-My inspections include thermal imaging to detect insulation gaps and careful checks of structural components.
+Using thermal imaging to detect insulation gaps or water leaks is a helpful tool.

 7. Roof and Attic Oversights